 Travel : Came on Holiday by Mistake – By the sea but not of the sea

 We pull into Oamaru .
 The roads are being resealed, dust rises as utes and trucks drive over the metal road surface.
 A haze fills the sky .
 I disembark, head to the Lagonda Tea Room.
 From it’s attached bakery next door I buy the last mutton pie.
-I walk down to where the railway bars access to the sea and eat the delicious pie gazing through the dust.
+Mutton Pie is a glorious thing.
+It is the descendent of the Scotch Pie tradition that the Scottish emigrants brought to Otago.
+It remains a regional specialty.
+I walk down to where the railway blocks access to the sea and eat the delicious pie gazing through the dust.
 The pie is rich and meaty and deeply savoury , the view is positively frontier town.
 There is something unusual about Oamaru , it is by the sea but it is not of the sea .
 The ocean is there and yet it is always somewhat removed from the town.

 Michael takes me up to a lookout on the hill.
 He tells me about the latest things the Steam Punkers have done to stray from the trad path, and he tells me history.
 It’s a story of boom and bust and the first freezing works and the first lamb exports to blighty and economic depression and the end of the line for small coastal ports.
 The boom put up all the white stone grandeur , the bust meant they didn’t have money to pull it all down and modernise it.